 Nick Byrne is a licensed attorney and Relationship Manager with Fairview Investment Services, a Raleigh-based financial services firm, where he provides advice to investment advisers on regulatory compliance.
 Nick previously served in a leadership role in state government.

 In his spare time, Nick volunteers with community organizations, including the Food Bank of Central & Eastern North Carolina, Habitat for Humanity, and local pro bono legal assistance clinics.
 In addition, Nick formerly served as Chair of the Town of Chapel Hill Human Services Advisory Board.

 Originally from Gaston County, Nick relocated to the Triangle for his undergraduate studies and has called all points (Chapel Hill, Durham and Raleigh) of the Triangle home prior to recently settling in Cary.
 Nick earned undergraduate and graduate degrees from the University of North Carolina at Chapel Hill.
 In his free time, Nick enjoys biking local greenways, watching Tar Heels basketball, and traveling with his family.

 Brad grew up in Whiteville, NC and is a proud graduate of Appalachian State University’s Business School with a degree in business management.
-Brad is currently employed by John Deere Company in Cary, NC as a product manager.
+Brad is currently employed by John Deere Company in Cary, NC as territory sales manager.

-Brad is personally aware of the programs and services offered by the Triangle Aphasia Project as the spouse of Hope, who was impacted by a Traumatic Brain Injury (TBI) due to a car accident.
-She has been very involved with TAP Unlimited as both a client and a volunteer.
-Brad hopes to take his experience and engagement with TAP Unlimited and help shape the life changing resources TAP Unlimited offers in the community.
+Brad is personally aware of the programs and services offered by the Triangle Aphasia Project as the spouse of Hope – who was impacted by a Traumatic Brain Injury (TBI) because of a car accident and she has been very involved with TAP Unlimited as both a client and a volunteer.
+Brad hopes to take the experience and engagement with TAP Unlimited and help shape the life changing resources TAP Unlimited offers in the community.

-Brad and Hope have two daughters and enjoy spending time with family and friends in the Triangle area.
+Brad and Hope have two daughters and enjoys spending time with family and friends in the Triangle area.